 The top hare and hound series in the country is the AMA Hare and Hound National Championship Series.
 It is promoted and organized by the AMA’s promoting partner for the series, the National Hare and Hound Association.
 The NHHA works with local clubs to build the series, is responsible for round-to-round consistency, manages sponsor relationships and serves as a central information hub for racers.

-Like all AMA-sanctioned disciplines, hare and hound competition offers classes for both pros and amateurs.
-Riders of all skill levels can find a class for them at a typical hare and hound event.
+Like all AMA-sanctioned disciplines, hare and hound competition offers classes for all skill levels and ages of riders.
+Riders can find a class for them at a typical hare and hound event.
 Whether you are interested in competing against some of the best desert racers in the world or you just want to enjoy a fun day on your motorcycle, you can do so at an AMA-sanctioned hare and hound.

 Even the national series has a number of classes intended for riders with a range of backgrounds and skill levels.
 For beginners, the NHHA provides an excellent introduction to hare and hound racing so new entrants into the sport can get started safety and competitively.